garylirocks/quickrefs/azure-policy.markdown

   - **All**: resource groups, subscriptions, and all resource types
     - For most use cases
     - Default for PowerShell, Portal
+    - Need this mode for policies on resource groups and subscriptions
   - **Indexed**: only evaluate resource types that support tags and location
     - ie. `Microsoft.Network/routeTables/routes` does not support tags and location, so it's not evaluated in this mode
     - Should be used for policies enforcing tags or locations, to prevent resources that don't support tags and locations from showing up as non-compliant
-    - But for tags and locations policy on resource groups or subscriptions, you should use `All` mode
+    - Don't apply on resource groups or subscriptions, use `All` mode

 - Resource Provider modes